-Federal Direct Parent Loans for Undergraduate Students (PLUS)
+Federal Parent Loans for Undergraduate Students (PLUS)

 PLUS loans are for parents of dependent students enrolled in college.
-The PLUS loan provides additional funds for educational expenses.
+The PLUS loan provides additional funds for educational expenses up to cost of attendance.
 Borrowers begin repayment of interest and principle within 60 days of the receipt of the loan funds, unless they are eligible for a deferment.
-The student must complete a FAFSA to determine eligibility for need-based financial aid funds prior to the completion of the PLUS promissory note.
+The student must complete a FAFSA to determine eligibility for financial aid funds prior to the completion of the PLUS promissory note.

-To apply for Parent Plus Loans, the student must have a completed Financial Aid file by the applicable deadline dates:
+To apply for Parent Plus Loans, the student must have completed the Financial Aid process by the applicable deadline dates:

-Fall Semester: October 15
+Fall Semester: October 1

-Spring Semester March 1
+Spring Semester: March 1

-Summer Session I: April 1
+Summer Session I: May 1

 Summer Session II: June 1